 Scroll no more!
 To help you out, ET has rounded up the best movies and TV shows to stream this weekend, including new arrivals, nostalgia-filled favorites and titles you may have missed the (well-deserved) hype on that are worth circling back for.

-From the streaming debut of Doctor Strange in the Multiverse of Madness on Disney+ to the return of Beavis and Butthead, we’ve got your content covered this week.
+From the highly anticipated final two episodes of Stranger Things Season 4 to the return of Big Hero 6's beloved healthcare hero in Baymax!, we’ve got your content covered this week.
 For even more recommendations, make sure to check out our guide for everything new on Prime Video, Hulu, Peacock, Apple TV+ and more this month.
 Here are the best TV shows and movies to stream this week:

 ET, Showtime and Paramount+ are all subsidiaries of Paramount.